 Plug-in vehicle equipment always includes a portable 120V charger that plugs into a standard household outlet.

 This method allows a charging speed of up to 6 km per hour (variable depending on the car model).
 Vehicles with a battery less than 20 kW can generally be recharged in 3 to 12 hours with a 120V terminal.

 The 120 V terminal will be sufficient to ensure a full daily charge if the electric vehicle travels less than 100 km per day.
 If usage is more intense, a 240 V charge should be considered to ensure a full charge at least once per day.

 Good to know: the 120 V terminal is not designed for permanent installation and the EV driver will generally have to store it in the vehicle before leaving.
 If the motorist chooses to leave the 120 V terminal at home, there is no longer a terminal in the car in case of exceptional need, which is an important function of this basic EV equipment..

 The main benefit of a 240 V charging station is its greater charging speed, which is three to five times faster than 120 V charging.
 The vehicle will gain up to 40 km of range per hour when charging with such a station.

-Some EV drivers therefore opt for 240 V charging at home.
-Charging will take 3 hours or less for smaller batteries (20 kWh or less) and up to 12 hours for larger batteries (100 kWh)
+Most EV drivers therefore opt for 240 V charging at home.
+Charging will take 3 hours or less for smaller batteries (20 kWh or less) and up to 12 hours for larger batteries (100 kWh).